biocaddie/WG3-MetadataSpecifications/README.md

 ## Instructions to execute code

 The python code included in the repository validates the JSON schemas and the JSON instances against the schemas.
-To execute the code, it is recommended to use a virtual environment.
+To execute the code, it is recommended to use a virtual environment, and follow the steps in the `code` directory:

 1. First install the virtual environment via `pip`:
    `pip install virtualenv`